If you’re underpaid at your job, you already know it.

 Fix the undervalued problem, and quiet quitting disappears.
 (1)

-What to do if you are being paid unfairly?
+What to do if you are not being compensated fairly for work

-3. Schedule a meeting with your manager or supervisor to discuss your concerns about your compensation.
+- Schedule a meeting with your manager or supervisor to discuss your compensation concerns.
 Approach the conversation professionally and respectfully, and be prepared to provide evidence to support your claims.
 Communicate how you believe your compensation is unfair and what you want to see changed.

 It’s important to approach the situation thoughtfully and strategically, seeking support and advice as needed, and advocating for fair treatment and compensation in the workplace.